scottfr/SystemsBook/Understanding/understanding.md

 # Developing Understanding

-This chapter will present a number of models to demonstrate the development process, various aspects of the model development guidelines and acquaint you with a few additional relevant aspects of simulation models in Insight Maker.
+In this chapter we will present a number of models to demonstrate the development process, discuss various aspects of the model development guidelines, and acquaint you with additional relevant aspects of simulation models in Insight Maker.

 ## The Boy Who Cried Wolf ##

 All stories are actually models expressed in words rather than diagrams.
-All of the interactions in a story can be expressed in the form of a model which allows one to get an overview of the main interactions in a single picture.
+All of the interactions in a story can be expressed in the form of a model, which provides an overview of the main interactions in a single picture.
 "The Boy Who Cried Wolf"^[The Boy Who Cried Wolf [http://insightmaker.com/insight/7103](http://insightmaker.com/insight/7103)] will unfold a model as a story and show the difference between a Rich Picture and a Causal Loop Diagram for the same story.

 # Model
 {"title": "The Boy Who Cried Wolf", "description": "Telling a story as you unfold a model.", "load": "http://insightmaker.com/insight/7103"}
 # End Model

-Just as all stories are models, you should attempt to ensure that all models you develop actually tell a story.
-Telling stories makes it easier to communicate the insights surfaced in the model to others and stories are much easier to remember than bits and pieces of data.
+Just as all stories are models, you should ensure that models you develop actually tell a story.
+Telling stories makes it easier to communicate to others the insights surfaced in the model, and stories are much easier to remember than bits and pieces of data.

 ## Walking to Grandma's {#RedModel}

-When you develop a model remember that it's a learning process so don't expect that you'll get everything to turn out the way it should the first time around.
-Remember to think of it as an iterative learning process where every time something doesn't go the way you expect it's not an error, it's an opportunity for learning.
+When you develop a model remember that it's a learning process, so don't expect everything to turn out the way it should the first time around.
+Remember to think of it as an iterative learning process.
+When something doesn't go the way you expected, don't think of it as error; it's an opportunity for learning.

 "Walking to Grandma's"^[Walking to Grandma's [http://insightmaker.com/insight/6778](http://insightmaker.com/insight/6778)] is a simple example of a question that might be answered with a model.
-And yes, it is quite obvious you could just do the math, though would you get any better at building models if you did?
-Also this model will introduce the idea of Units which are used to help ensure the soundness of your model.
-Insight Maker checks Units to ensure you're not trying to perform invalid arithmetic, such as adding 3 apples and 4 bananas.
+And yes, obviously you could just do the math, but would you get better at building models if you did?
+This model also introduces the idea of Units, which are used to help ensure the soundness of your model.
+Insight Maker checks Units to make sure you're not trying to perform invalid arithmetic, such as adding 3 apples and 4 bananas.

 # Model
 {"title": "Walking to Grandma's", "description": "How long will it take us to get there?", "load": "http://insightmaker.com/insight/6778"}
 # End Model

 ~ Exercise
-In the [**Stop at Grandmas**] variable change {0 miles} to {0 kilometers}.
-Does the model still work?
+In the [**Stop at Grandmas**] variable change {0 miles} to {0 kilometers} does the model still work?
 Why?
 ~ Answer
-Insight Maker doesn't complain because the simulation engine in Insight Maker is smart enough to convert between the myriad of similar dimensions, e.g., miles, kilometers, feet, etc. Though it's recommended that you make conversions explicit otherwise models become very difficult to understand.
+Insight Maker doesn't complain because its simulation engine is smart enough to convert the myriad of similar dimensions, e.g., miles, kilometers, feet, etc. However, it's best to make conversions explicit, otherwise models become very difficult to understand.
 ~ End Exercise

 Seldom is there ever just one way to build a model.
 You build the model to help you understand something and you might do that in different ways.
-Even a model as simple as Going to Grandma's can be structured in several different ways other than starting with a stock of 4.5 and reducing it by walking.
+Even a model as simple as Going to Grandma's can be structured in several ways other than starting with a stock of 4.5 and reducing it by walking.

 ~ Exercise
 Go to Insight Maker and try to build one or two alternatives to this model.
 ~ Answer
 One alternative would be to start with Distance to Grandmas House = 0 and add to the stock as Red walks toward it.
-This way the model is tracking the distance traveled rather than the distance left to travel.
+This way the model is tracking the distance traveled rather than the distance remaining.
 ~ End Exercise

-Hopefully the Going to Grandma's has reinforced the build a little, test a little approach for developing models.
+Hopefully Going to Grandma's has reinforced the 'build a little, test a little' approach for developing models.
 The introduction to using units should have provided a sense of why they can be so useful.
 Oh, and don't forget about putting notes in your models.
-Wiring diagrams without knowing what the pieces mean are generally not very useful.
+Wiring diagrams without a description of the pieces are generally not very useful.

 ## Work Completion ##

-The "Work Completion Model"^["Work Completion Model [http://insightmaker.com/insight/6171](http://insightmaker.com/insight/6171)] model presents a situation where a number of workers are working a project and you want to know how long it is going to take them to finish.
+In the "Work Completion Model"^["Work Completion Model [http://insightmaker.com/insight/6171](http://insightmaker.com/insight/6171)] model a number of workers are working on a project.
+You want to know how long it will take them to finish.

 # Model
-{"title": "Work Completion Model", "description": "In this model Workers is not a factor but a limit on the amount of work that can be performed in a time period.", "load": "http://insightmaker.com/insight/6171"}
+{"title": "Work Completion Model", "description": "In this model Workers is not a factor, but a limit on the amount of work that can be performed in a time period.", "load": "http://insightmaker.com/insight/6171"}
 # End Model

-Note that in this model you might have considered the Workers as a stock as they are actually a collection.
-The reason they're not considered as a stock is that the number remains constant in the context of this particular model.
-In a different model workers might actually be a stock with an inflow and and outflow.
+Note that in this model you might have considered the Workers as a stock, as they are actually a collection.
+They're not, because the number remains constant in the context of this particular model.
+In a different model Workers might actually be a stock with an inflow and an outflow.

 ~ Exercise
 Set up the above model to run with Time Step of 0.25.
 Compare the results of this run with the results of the previous run above.
 By making the time step smaller have we improved the accuracy of result?
 Why?
 ~ End Exercise

 The appropriate Time Step is one that captures the activity occurring within the model.
-In this case the Workers are in integers and Project Work in days, both of which are in integers, and with the Time Units in days the appropriate Time Step would seem to be 1.
-Though as it turns out the appropriate Time Step is 0.5.
-If there were events which happened in the model on the order of hours then you would have to decide whether to alter the model to run in hours or reduce the Time Step to ensure it was small enough so no interactions in the model were missed.
+In this model the Workers are in integers and Project Work is in days.
+Since these are both integers, and the Time Units are measured in days, it might seem the appropriate Time Step is 1.
+As it turns out, the appropriate Time Step is 0.5.
+If the model included events that took place on the order of hours, you would have to decide whether to alter the model to run in hours or reduce the Time Step.
+You would have to make one of these changes to ensure that no interactions in the model were missed.

 ## Filling a Swimming Pool ##